Varying-coefficient mixture of experts model for dynamic heterogeneous populations: application to mouse cortical development: Confidence bands and hypothesis tests

 \subsection{Hypothesis tests for constant coefficients}

-Hypothesis testing is another important aspect of statistical inference.
-In the proposed model, all coefficients in component models and mixing proportions are allowed to vary, and it is therefore crucial to test whether the coefficient functions in the component models are constant or not.
+In the proposed model, all coefficients in the component models and mixing proportions are allowed to vary, so a central inferential question is whether a given coefficient function is in fact constant.
+In our application, this asks whether a gene--gene association genuinely varies over developmental time rather than remaining fixed.
 For the two-class case, without loss of generality, we consider the following hypothesis concerning the $p$th component of $\boldsymbol{\beta}(\cdot)$:

 It is important to note that the null and alternative hypotheses stated above are nonparametric, and the numbers of parameters under $H_0$ and $H_a$ are not well defined.
 In this section, we discuss three approaches to hypothesis testing.
 The first approach relies on asymptotic distribution, the second one employs a bootstrap-based procedure, and the third is constructed using the generalized likelihood ratio test.
+The asymptotic and bootstrap approaches parallel the constructions in Section~\ref{subsec_cb}, so their details are deferred to Supplementary Material~S5; we present the generalized likelihood ratio test below.